 ESMA will also contribute to tasks in the audit area in relation to equivalence and adequacy of third countries oversight systems and other tasks of common interest for both accounting and auditing regulators through active participation in the new Committee of the European Audit Oversight Bodies, as required by the new Audit Regulation.
 Part of this work might be relevant to supervisory convergence and risk assessment.

-Key deliverables in 2016 Due date Approximately 20 comment letters to the EFRAG and the IASB Q4 2016 Regulatory Technical Standards on European Single Electronic Q4 2016 Format Q4 2010 Activity budget €594,423 Activity staff 4 F -TE
+Key deliverables Due e date Approximately 20 comment letters to the EFRAG and the IASB Q4 2016 Regulatory Tech Q4 2016 Activity budget €674,284 Activity staff 4 FTE

 2.1.4 Benchmark Policy